Smallmouth bass

-The smallmouth bass (Micropterus dolomieu) is a species of freshwater fish in the sunfish family (Centrarchidae) of the order Perciformes.
-It is the type species of its genus Micropterus (black basses), and is a popular game fish sought by anglers throughout the temperate zones of North America, and has been spread by stocking—as well as illegal introductions—to many cool-water tributaries and lakes in Canada and more so introduced in the United States.
+The smallmouth bass (Micropterus dolomieu) is a species of freshwater fish in the sunfish family (Centrarchidae) of the order Centrarchiformes.
+It is the type species of its genus Micropterus (black basses), and is a popular game fish sought by anglers throughout the temperate zones of North America, and has been spread by stocking —as well as illegal introductions—to many cool-water tributaries and lakes in Canada and more so introduced in the United States.
 The maximum recorded size is approximately 27 in and 12 lb.

-The smallmouth bass is native to the upper and middle Mississippi River basin, the Saint Lawrence River–Great Lakes system, and the Hudson Bay basin.
+The smallmouth bass is native to the upper and middle Mississippi River basin, the Saint Lawrence River–Great Lakes system, the Champlain Valley, and the Hudson Bay basin.
 Its common names include smallmouth, bronzeback, brown bass, brownie, smallie, bronze bass, and bareback bass.

 Description

 Smallmouth have a slender but muscular fusiform body shape making them powerful swimmers.
 The coloration of the smallmouth bass' ctenoid scales range from golden-olive to dark brown dorsally which fades to a yellowish white ventrally with dark brown vertical bars or blotches along the body and dark brown horizontal bars on the head.
 The combination of the muscular fusiform body shape and camouflage like coloring make these fish highly effective ambush predators.
 The coloration can vary greatly depending on the fishes age, habitat, water quality, diet, and the spawning cycle.

-Generally, the protruding jaw of the smallmouth does not extend past the eyes which are red or brown.
+Generally, the protruding jaw of the smallmouth does not extend back beyond the eyes which are red or brown.
 They have two dorsal fins which are separated by a shallow interdorsal notch.
-The front dorsal has 9-11 spiney rays and the back dorsal has 13–15 soft rays.
+The front dorsal has 9–11 spiney rays and the back dorsal has 13–15 soft rays.

 Males are generally smaller than females.
 The males tend to range around two pounds, while females can range from three to six pounds.
 Their average sizes and coloration can differ, depending on if they are found in lacustrine or riverine habitats.
 Smallmouth found in riverine habitats are generally long and slender which allows greater agility in moving water, while those found in lacustrine habitats and shorter and deeper bodied.

 Riverine smallmouth that live in dark water tend to be rather torpedo-shaped and very dark brown to be more efficient for feeding.
 Lacustrine smallmouth bass, however, that live in sandy areas, tend to be a light yellow-brown and are more oval-shaped.

 There are two recognized subspecies, the Northern smallmouth bass (M. dolomieui dolomieui) and the Neosho smallmouth bass (M. dolomieui velox).
 The Northern smallmouth bass is much more widespread than the much smaller subgroup called the Neosho smallmouth bass.
 The Neosho are native to an ecologically isolated region of the lower Midwest known as the Central Interior Highlands, which weave through southwestern Missouri, northern Arkansas and northeastern Oklahoma.

 They eat tadpoles, fish, aquatic insects, and crayfish.